The Imperial College MBA: What You Need To Know

 The Imperial Full-Time MBA is a 12-month program that enables students to gain international business skills, customize their learning experience, and accelerate their responsible leadership aptitude.

-True to the international tradition of London and the UK, the MBA most recently welcomed 53 students from 23 nationalities.
-The new class has an average of 7 years of work experience from a wide range of sectors including banking/finance, consulting, consumer goods, IT/technology and media/entertainment among others.
+True to the international tradition of London and the UK, the MBA most recently welcomed 73 students from 29 nationalities.
+The new class has work experience from a wide range of sectors including banking/finance, consulting, consumer goods, IT/technology and media/entertainment among others.

 Aside from foundational business courses, students are invited to pursue a specialism in analytics, entrepreneurship or finance, or complete modules across all three depending on their professional aspirations and interests.
 The program enables students to choose from a wide range of elective topics as well, depending on their interests.